ktnlvr/ktnlvr.dev/content/rambling/turing-complete-module-exports.md

 ### HTBuilder

 [HTBuilder](https://github.com/tvst/htbuilder) ("HT" for "Hyper Text") is a library of functions for declaratively constructing a string representation of an HTML DOM.
-Instead of listing all the possible tags, it just exports a factory function[^codegolf]:
+You can already imagine how this will go.Instead of listing all the possible tags, it just exports a factory function:

 ```
 def __getattr__(tag):